|A windbreak of trees|

 For this reason, a windbreak is best if it has only sixty to eighty percent of the trees and plants needed to make a solid line.

 An easy rule to remember is that windbreaks can protect areas up to ten times the height of the tallest trees in the windbreak.

 There should be at least two lines in each windbreak.
 One line should be large trees.
 The second line, right next to it, can be shorter trees and other plants with leaves.
 Locally grown trees and plants are best for windbreaks.

 Windbreaks not only protect land and crops from the wind.
 They can also provide wood products.
 These include wood for fuel and longer pieces for making fences.

-You can get more information about windbreaks and other forms of soil conservation from the group EnterpriseWorks/VITA.
-Its address on the Web is enterpriseworks.org.
+You can get more information about windbreaks and other forms of soil conservation from the group Volunteers in Technical Assistance.
+VITA is part of EnterpriseWorks/VITA, on the Web at enterpriseworks.org.

 Internet users can read and listen to our reports at voaspecialenglish dot com.
 And if you have a question, write to VOA Special English, Washington, D.C., two-zero-two-three-seven U.S.A.
 Or send e-mail to firstname.lastname@example.org and make sure to include your name and where you are from.
 We might be able to answer your question on the air, but we cannot answer questions personally.